 When I bring up the topic of renting, your first reaction might be, “why would I rent when I can buy?” or “that’s just a waste of money”.
-I know that people say that quite often about renting a house, apartment or condo instead of putting that money into a mortgage.
-You’ve also got know that you’re subject to a tenant background check if you rent, just something to keep in mind, look here if you’d like more information https://www.american-apartment-owners-association.org/tenant-screening-background-checks/.
+I know that people say that quite often about renting a house, apartment or condo instead of putting that money into a mortgage (which you can calculate easily using a lifetime mortgage calculator).
+And if that’s what you want to do then sure, you go right ahead.
+However, you’ve also got know that you’re subject to a tenant background check if you rent, just something to keep in mind, look here if you’d like more information https://www.american-apartment-owners-association.org/tenant-screening-background-checks/.
 They say it’s a better investment, and there’s no point throwing your money away.
 If you’re renting, make sure you’ve got renters insurance.

 That would make sense to me when it comes to a house or a condo, but those are both investments that have the potential to appreciate in value.
+You could even release that value over time by speaking to The Equity Release Experts about it.
 Technology, on the other hand, is a tricky beast.
 There always seems to be a new model, or an upgraded version of your favourite camera just around the corner.
 Sometimes, it can be hard to keep up.
 Much like a car, that new camera has the potential to depreciate in value the moment you walk out the door with it.

 So, why rent?